T of C

 Si Qin Cao

-Zhu Changwen's Qin Biographies, which tells the story of the emperor Yu Shun (22nd c.
-BCE) composing Nan Feng Ge, does not mention this title.
-Neither does the Annals of the Historian, though it gives a more detailed account of Yu Shun's filial piety than the present introduction.
-It tells of Shun's mother dying and his father taking a new wife, by whom he had another son, named Xiang.
+Zhu Changwen's biography of Shun gives a brief account of this story, adding that his filial piety after his mother died was described by the melody Si Qin Cao.
+It also tells of him composing a now-lost version of Nan Feng Ge.
+The biography of Shun in Annals of the Historian, though it does not mention Si Qin Cao, gives the most detailed early account of Yu Shun's filial piety.
+The biography there tells of Shun's mother dying and his father taking a new wife, by whom he had another son, named Xiang.
 After this the three of them treated Shun very badly, even trying several times to kill him.
 However, Shun always remained loyal to them.
-It was in part because of these filial actions that Yao chose Shun to succeed him as emperor.3
+It was in part because of these filial actions that Yao chose Shun to succeed him as emperor.

 Lyrics for Si Qin Cao are included in the Yuefu Shiji, which quotes two sources on the origins of the melody: